SimoneErrigo/Janus/PYFILTERS_EXAMPLES.md

 drop now · assign `flow.body` / `flow.content` rewrite. `DIRECTION = "request"`/`"response"`
 at module level restricts the side.
 Module globals persist; `flow.conn` is per-TCP-connection state (private to each filter).

+The test panel accepts a single packet or an ordered request/response flow.
+Use **Repeat** to exercise counters and other stateful logic.
+A successful test only becomes an inline block or rewrite on live traffic when the script is also marked **Blocking**.

 ## `util.*` — payload analysis helpers